- Captain Albert's Website and Blog -

 Captain C. Snelleman DSC on 30 Oct.
 1961 when the company decided to photograph all the captains.(a)

-Captain Cornelis Marinus Snelleman was born on 2 September 1910 in Rotterdam His father Marinus Snelleman was a shoe repair man in Rotterdam.
+Captain Cornelis Marinus Snelleman was born on 2 September 1910 in Rotterdam.
+His father Marinus Snelleman was a shoe repair man in the same city.

 Cornelis went to the Maritime Academy in Rotterdam on the 3 year course, which meant that his previous education had no or little mathematics included in the curriculum.